 Marconi Net.

 The WG6OTA repeater will be linked to the GB3IW repeater on the Isle of Wight.
-Saturday, November 1st, at 12 noon.

 The Marconi Net is a cooperation between GOTAhams and the Isle of Wight Radio Society, UK.
 We will celebrate the fellowship between UK and US hams with the MARCONI NET.
 The WG6OTA repeater on Sunset Ridge, North of Claremont, in Southern California, will be linked to the GB3IW repeater, near Cowes, on the Isle of Wight, in the UK.
 The KS7MC repeater (Spirit Mountain Amateur Radio Club) in Fort Mohave Arizona may also be linked during these nets.
 These are open repeaters, and we welcome guests.
 As usual, we encourage all participants to completely ignore (do not acknowledge in any way) any intentional interference during this or any other net.